ming-suhi/djs-firestore/README.md

   </a>
 </p>

-<p align="center">Discord.js | Firebase Firestore | @ming-suhi/djs-local-manager</p>
+<p align="center">Powered by Discord.js and Firebase Firestore</p>

 ## I. About
-A package for managing Discord Slash Commands, this package makes use of Firebase Firestore for database, and @ming-suhi/djs-local-manager for managing local and Discord.
+A package for managing Discord Interactions; Slash Commands, Button, and Select Menus, that comes with a Database Manager for Firestore.
 For an in-depth documentation visit the <a href="https://ming-suhi.github.io/djs-manager/" target="_blank">official website</a>.
 For users who want to opt for a similar package without a database manager, check out <a href="https://github.com/ming-suhi/djs-local-manager" target="_blank">@ming-suhi/djs-local-manager</a> from the same developer.

 ## II.
 Getting Started

-## A. Installing
+## A. Installation

 ##### Run npm install on the command line or terminal.
 ```